By Ashok Prasad, Founder, Niyyam

 - Review annually

-A disciplined portfolio always beats a random one.
+A disciplined portfolio always performs better than a random one.

 Final Thought